odpi/egeria/open-metadata-implementation/governance-servers/server-chassis/server-chassis-spring/README.md

 ```

-When the OMAG Server Platform is first started, the
+When the OMAG server platform is first started, the REST APIs
+are defined for its endpoint.
-None of the services are activated at this point and will each give an
+However, only the [Administration Services](../../admin-services) are activated at this point.
-error response if called.
+The other services will each give an error response if called.

 To activate these services, it is necessary to use the
 admin services